In the past couple of weeks, I have heard two very contrasting attitudes to birthdays.

 On one side, a friend was pleased that he had managed to stretch his birthday over two weekends.
 At the other side of the scale, a younger client was bemoaning yet another candle on the cake, saying she did not celebrate birthdays anymore.

-If you think birthdays are awful, consider the alternative.
-Whilst I have been lucky and most deaths personal to me have been ‘timely’ - in ripe old age - my best friend died at 44 and my cousin also died in his mid-forties.
+And if you think birthdays are awful, consider the alternative.
+Whilst I have been lucky and most deaths personal to me have been ‘timely’ - in ripe old age, with long lives well lived - my best friend died at 44, my cousin and another good friend in their mid-forties.
 They thought they still had lots of potential, lots of time left when they could have been counting off the years, but they never got the chance.
-Birthdays are markers that you are still here and still able to try all those things you want.

 It also means that when the birthday arrives, you have a double celebration, reaching the age and the goal.

-So before you look in dread at the birthday on the horizon, think of one thing you would like to achieve before that date, however big or small.
+So before you look in dread at the birthday on the horizon, think of one thing you would like to achieve, however big or small.
 Instead of hiding under a metaphorical duvet, use the unavoidable fact of your birthday as a tool to pull you forward to a day of happiness.